-- The law regarding extremism and radicalisation - The law regarding violence and exploitation by gangs - The law regarding consent, including the age of consent - The law regarding violence against women and girls - The law regarding online behaviours including image and information sharing (including 'sexting', youth-produced sexual imagery, nudes, etc.) - The law regarding pornography - On-line risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online - Not to provide material to others that they would not want shared further and not to share personal material which is sent to them - How to articulate what to do and where to get support to report material or manage issues online
+- The law regarding consent, including the age of consent - The law regarding online behaviours including image and information sharing (including 'sexting', youth-produced sexual imagery, nudes, etc.) - The law regarding pornography - On-line risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online - Not to provide material to others that they would not want shared further and not to share personal material which is sent to them - How to articulate what to do and where to get support to report material or manage issues online

-The impact of viewing harmful content - That specifically sexually explicit material, for example pornography, presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail - How information and data is generated, collected, shared and used online - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM, and how these can affect current and future relationships - How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn, in all contexts, including online - That the use of alcohol and drugs can lead to risky sexual behaviour
+The impact of viewing harmful content

+- That specifically sexually explicit material, for example pornography, presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners - That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail - How information and data is generated, collected, shared and used online - That the use of alcohol and drugs can lead to risky sexual behaviour - How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.